Stephanie de Zorzi

-Stephanie Ysabel de Zorzi Landaeta (born July 20, 1993 in Turmero) is a Venezuelan model and beauty queen.
+Stephanie Ysabel de Zorzi Landaeta (born July 20, 1993 in Turmero) is a Venezuelan model and beauty pageant titleholder.
 She represented Aragua state at Miss Venezuela 2013 pageant where she won the crown of Miss Venezuela Tierra 2013.
 Stephanie competed in the Miss Earth pageant 2 years after she was supposed to compete.
 She finished as Miss Water 2016, making history as Venezuela becomes the most successful Miss Earth – Water titleholder with five crowns after de Zorzi's win.

 Biography

 Early life and career beginnings

 Stephanie was born to Hazel Landaeta and Carlos Zorzi and having three siblings - Jesus, Catherine and Venezia.
 Stephanie defines herself as a perseverant, enthusiastic and a fighter.
 Some of her hobbies are to watch Anastasia, her favorite movie, or eat her aunt’s tuna and cheese pasta or just listening to her favorite song “Jet Lag” by Simple Plan.

 De Zorzi studied her elementary and secondary school at the Oral and Integral school of Tumero to then go to Luisa Caceres de Arismendi High School located in the same town.
 As she is a beauty pageant titleholder, she is a junior at the Universidad Bicentenaria de Aragua, majoring in Psychology, at the same time.

 As published in Miss Earth's official website, Stephanie described her childhood days as, "It was good, I lived with many nice things.
 I was studying in my school, and year after year I was learning new things.
 When I was 9 years old my younger brother was born, and I could support my mom with all the baby work.
 At 12 I started high school and it was a new and difficult experience because all my colleagues called me giraffe and bullied me.
 I have a lot friends and I was not affected because I used to study a good grades.
 When I had important responsibilities in my house, I work as the eldest of all my brothers."
 She learned that, "I learned to respect and a tolerate others.
 This was taught to me by my parents, and I had to put into practice in my school never to offend when they did bullying."

 Just like many other contestants, show business was not new for her.
 She made it to the finalists of Chica HTV, an online contest.